Everyone makes it sound so easy. Post a few times on Facebook, Twitter, or LinkedIn, and the traffic will pour in.

 If you have a site that does have traffic, you have a few options.

-Another option is to use the Google Adwords Display Planner.
+One option is to use the Google Ads Display Planner.

 Enter in a keyword that describes your niche.
-I entered “Healthy Eating.”
+We entered “Healthy Eating.”

 Once you click the blue button to submit, the next screen will show useful age and gender information at the top: